Nexmo/station/_partials/stitch/guides/calling-users/ios.md

 We will use the application we already created for [the first audio getting started guide](/stitch/in-app-voice/guides/enable-audio/ios).
 All the basic setup has been done in the previous guides and should be in place.
 We can now focus on updating the client-side application.

 ### 1.1 Modify the ChatController with `.storyboard` files
-To modify the `.storyboard` to accomodate a call convenience method, let's perform the following changes:
+To modify the `.storyboard` to accommodate a call convenience method, let's perform the following changes:

 - Inside of the scene for `ChatViewController.swift` add an instance of `UIBarButtonItem` to the upper right hand corner of the `UINavigationController`.